 4. Our clients talk with different accents

-Since our clients speak various dialects of English (Scottish, English, Irish, sometimes German, Dutch or South African), ability to adapt and efficiently communicate is even more important.
-Yes, technically it’s still English, but understanding some accents takes above average language skills and blazing-fast comprehension.
+Since our clients speak various dialects of English (Scottish, English, Irish, sometimes German, Dutch or South African), the ability to adapt and efficiently communicate is even more important.
+Yes, technically it’s still English, but understanding some accents takes above-average language skills and blazing-fast comprehension.

 There are really no people in your company who would not struggle with understanding the nuances of accents when they speak to clients.

-Classes build speaking confidence and improve our internal and external communication.
+5. English classes build speaking confidence and improve our internal and external communication